 Regrooving of tyres should be carried out when the depth of the original tread has worn down to between 3mm and 4mm and in accordance with manufacturer's recommendations.
 It is legally acceptable and safe to regroove tyres for the following vehicles as long as the original tyres were suitable for regrooving:

 Only tyres in good condition can be regrooved.
 When a tyre shows signs of irregular wear, perhaps through incorrect wheel balancing or steering geometry problems, it should not be regrooved.
-Tructyre's fully trained specialist regrooving team carry out a thorough external inspection, checking tread depth at several places around the tyre before deciding if it's suitable for regrooving.
+Our fully trained specialist regrooving team carry out a thorough external inspection, checking tread depth at several places around the tyre before deciding if it's suitable for regrooving.

-Tructyre has access to original manufacturer's regroove tread patterns.
+Tructyre ATS has access to original manufacturer's regroove tread patterns.
 This is vital, as it's illegal and potentially dangerous to recut a tyre to any tread pattern other than that shown in the manufacturer's regrooving manual.

 After regrooving, we thoroughly check each tyre to ensure it remains free of any defects including cracks, separations or exposed ply or cord.